gcasotti/jsonschema-builder-vue/README.md

 </template>
 ```

-Currently we have localizations for English, German, French, Russian, Ukrainian, Spanish and Chinese.
+Currently we have localizations for English, German, French, Italian, Polish, Russian, Ukrainian, Spanish and Chinese.
 You can define your own translation like this.
 If you do, consider opening a PR with the translations!

 ```ts